 Rear door toward the roof line

-Set the swing-door end to face the eave where the crew works so walk-in loading and ground-throw share one path.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw operations share the exact same access path.

 Surface protection